-Gympie Aquatic Recreation Centre
+Gympie Aquatic Recreation Centre Now Open

 The brand new state of the art Gympie Aquatic and Recreation Centre is now open.
 Featuring a two tube waterslide, zero depth splash play area, 25m eight lane heated indoor pool, 50m outdoor pool, fitness centre, cafeteria, grandstand and plenty of shade.